mario-dedalus/FileExplorerNotes---Easy-File-Description-with-AutoHotkey/README.md

 This project is licensed under the **MIT License** - meaning it's free for everyone, forever.

 *Stop guessing.
 Start committing context to your files.*

+## ⚖️ License
+This project is licensed under the **MIT License** - meaning it's free for everyone, forever.

+*Stop guessing.
+Start committing context to your files.*

+---

+## 🚀 v3.0 Enhancements (community fork by mario-dedalus)

+### Centralized Notes Storage
+Notes are no longer scattered across every folder.
+All notes are stored in a single hidden `.filenotes` folder next to the script, encoded by full file path.
+This makes backup, sync, and management trivial.

+### Auto-Preview
+The script now automatically shows a tooltip when you focus a file that has a note — no hotkey needed.
+The tooltip dismisses itself after a configurable duration (default: 3 seconds).

+### Styled Tooltips
+Replaced the plain native `ToolTip()` with a custom dark-themed popup (rounded corners, Win11 DWM styling).
+Switchable back to the native tooltip per-mode via settings.

+### Settings GUI & Configurable Hotkeys
+All hotkeys and auto-preview options are configurable through a built-in settings window (tray menu → Settings), saved to `config.ini`.
+No more editing the script to change a shortcut.

+### Delete Note
+Added a **Delete Note** button in the editor with a confirmation dialog.

+### Tray Menu
+Custom tray menu with quick access to Settings, the Notes folder, script editing, reload, and exit.